eclipse-edc/Connector/samples/04.0-file-transfer/README.md

 Of course, this is the simplest possible negotiation sequence.
 Later on, both connectors can also send counter offers in addition to just confirming or declining an offer.

-In order to trigger the negotiation, we use the endpoint previously created in the `api` extension.
-We specify the address of the provider connector as a query parameter and set our contract offer in the request body.
+In order to trigger the negotiation, we use Data management api endpoints.
+We set our contract offer in the request body.
 The contract offer is prepared in [contractoffer.json](contractoffer.json) and can be used as is.
 In a real scenario, a potential consumer would first need to request a description of the provider's offers in order to get the provider's contract offer.